 Nestlé for Healthier Kids school programs

-In collaboration with over 300 partners worldwide, our module specifically designed for schools provides teachers, parents and children with a range of nutrition and physical activities – promoting a healthy lifestyle in the school environment in more than 80 countries.
+In collaboration with local relevant partners, our module specifically designed for schools provides teachers, parents and children with a range of nutrition and physical activities – promoting a healthy lifestyle in the school environment in more than 80 countries.

 These programs are anchored in nutritional and behavioral sciences and aim to encourage students to adopt a minimum of six healthy habits.

 Brands for healthier lives

-Driven by our company purpose – to unlock the power of food to enhance quality of life and contributing to a healthier future – we are focusing our efforts on ensuring that our product brands enable healthier lives.
+Driven by our company purpose – to unlock the power of food to enhance quality of life for everyone, today and for generations to come – we are focusing our efforts on ensuring that our product brands enable healthier lives.